-Eye health research gets a major funding boost for use of dataPosted: Wednesday 11 September 2019 at 15:54
+Eye health research gets a major funding boost for use of dataPosted: Wednesday 11 September 2019

 The research collaboration Action Against Age-related Macular Degeneration, set up by the Macular Society and other charities, is now part of a brand new government-funded push to find new cures for eye diseases.